 We’ve also completely re-written the record editing interface on the web to give users a better experience when editing many records.
 The editing interface is now much larger so you can view more of the data while editing.
 We’ve also introduced a new permalink view so you can now link directly to individual records, even while outside of Fulcrum.
 This will be useful if you’re integrating Fulcrum with other software and want to take advantage of our record editing interface.

 This is the first major step in improving the web interface for visualization and verifying data.
 We have much more planned, including searching, filtering, sorting, and more.
-Feedback is always welcome, so check us out on twitter or our support page and let us know what you think.
+Feedback is always welcome, so check us out on twitter or send us a message at email@example.com and let us know what you think.